remotion-dev/remotion/packages/docs/docs/docker.md

 ## Notes for older versions

-- If you are on Remotion `v4.0.0` or lower, add `ffmpeg` to the list of packages to install:
+- If you are on a lower version than `v4.0.0`, add `ffmpeg` to the list of packages to install:

   ```docker
   RUN apt-get install -y nodejs ffmpeg npm chromium